Joakim Nätterqvist

-Dag Joakim Tedson Nätterqvist ([ˈjûːakɪm ˈnɛ̂tːɛrˌkvɪst]; born 24 October 1974) is a Swedish actor, theatre director, musical artist, singer and songwriter and acting coach.
+Dag Joakim Tedson Nätterqvist ([ˈjûːakɪm ˈnɛ̂tːɛrˌkvɪst]; born 24 October 1974) is a Swedish actor, theatre director, musical artist, singer, and acting coach.

 Background

 Nätterqvist was born in Gamla Uppsala.
 He is the son of competitive equestrians Ted and Pia Levin Nätterqvist and grew up on Flammabyggets equestrian farm outside Laholm.
-Nätterqvis learned to ride at age of four and competed in show jumping as a child and teenager.
+Nätterqvis learned to ride aged four and competed in show jumping as a child and teenager.
 He is the grandson of Swedish show jumping rider and trainer Dag Nätterqvist.

 As a youth, he was more drawn to the world of sports, rather than drama, not only competing in equestrian sports, but playing ice hockey and football as well.
 After attending several smaller drama institutes, he graduated from the Stockholm Academy of Dramatic Arts in Stockholm in 2001.
 He quickly landed a three-year stint with Stockholm City Theatre, where he appeared in, among others, Hamlet and A View from the Bridge.
 He also had the chance to work with Lars Norén, considered by many to be Sweden's most prominent contemporary playwright, at The National Theatre Company in his play Terminal.

 He landed his first leading TV role in the 2002 mini-series Stackars Tom.